SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 It's the same trouble with superheros.
 If you do not build-in flaws and fallibility, then your advanced alien species that regards humans as puny insects is an unbelievable story.
 Lower than soft scifi, it becomes just fantasy novel.
 I have no time for reading fantasy novels.
+But I also have no time to write this blog post either.
+Amazing what you can do stealing time spaghetti.

 The Trisolarians have no need to invade the Earth.
 They'd be a spiritual species.
 To write the story as if they want to wipe out humanity because to